mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 ### Item Conflicts

-Reconciling conflicting changes within an item can be complex.
-To start with, the following basic rules will apply:
+Reconciling conflicting item changes start with the following basic rules:

 * _Favor "update" actions over "remove" actions_.
 If an item is both removed and updated, treat it as updated.
 * _Favor local changes over remote changes_.
 For a given change within an item, favor the local change over the remote change.

-If the local action is "remove" and the remote action is "update", reconcile to the remote item.
-If the local action is "update" and the remote action is "remove", reconcile to the local item.
-Otherwise, reconcile remote/local "update" conflicts for an item as follows:
+Item conflicts are reconciled as follows:

+1. A read/write IndexedDB transaction is opened against the `pending` `items` collections.
+2. The `pending` collection is queried for records targeting "items", and grouped by id.
+3. For each unique id:

+    1. A working item is constructed as follows:

-* Start with the "local" item and clone it to create a workspace item ("working").
+        1. Start with the "local" item and clone it to create a workspace item ("working").
-* Compare the `title` and `disabled` properties:
+        2. Compare the `title` and `disabled` properties:

             - if "local" does not match "stable", keep "local"
             - if "local" does match "stable", apply "remote"

-* Compare the properties within `entry`; for each property:
+        3. Compare the properties within `entry`; for each property:

             - If "local" does not match "stable", keep "local"
             - If "local" does match "stable", apply "remote"

-* Perform a three-way merge (local, stable, remote) of the `origins` property.
+        4. Perform a three-way merge (local, stable, remote) of the `origins` property.
-* Perform a three-way merge (local, stable, remote) of the `tags` property.
+        5. Perform a three-way merge (local, stable, remote) of the `tags` property.
-* Difference and merge history entries, with local history entries ahead of remote history entries.
+        6. Difference and merge history entries, with local history entries more recent than remote history entries.
-* Prepend a history entry, using "working.entry" as the source state and "remote.entry" as the target state.
+        7. Prepend a history entry, using "working.entry" as the source state and "remote.entry" as the target state.
-* Set the `modified` property to the current date/time.
+        8. Set the `modified` property to the current date/time.

-Once the item is reconciled, prepare a working record for the item:
+    4. The working item is applied to the "local" record in `pending` as follows:

-* Recalculate and apply the search hashes for `origins` and `tags` values, respectively.
+        1. The search hashes for `origins` and `tags` are recalculated and applied to the record.
-* Encrypt the item and replace the existing record's `encrypted` value.
-* Update the `active` property to appropriately reflect the contained item's `disabled` state.
+        2. The `active` property is changed to properly reflect the working item's `disabled` state.
+        3. The working item is encrypted using its item key; this ciphertext replaces the record's `encrypted` value.
+        `disabled` state.
-* Apply the `last_modified` value from the matching "remote" record in `pending`.
-* Change the matching "local" record in `pending` to this record.
+        4. The `last_modified` value from the matching "remote" record in `pending` is applied to this record.

+    5. The "remote" record in `pending` is deleted from the collection.

+4. The transaction is committed.

 ## Applying Pending Changes

+The next step after reconciling any conflicts is to apply the remaining pending changes.
+At this step, all pending changes should originate from "local", and are applied as follows:

+1. A read/write transaction IndexedDB transaction is opened against the `pending` and stable collections (`items` and `keystores`).

+2. For each targeted collection (first `items` then `keystores`):

+    1. The `pending` collection is queried for all records for the targeted collection; any `pending` record with unresolved conflicts is skipped.
+    2. A kinto [batch operation](http://kinto.readthedocs.io/en/stable/api/1.x/batch.html) is constructed; the `body` of each element in `requests` is the `pending` record's `record` property, and a
+2. A remote batch operation is constructed

-The next step after reconciling any conflicts is to apply the pending changes to the stable collections.
-First any remote-sourced pending changes are applied to the device's stable collections, then local-sourced changes are applied to the remote storage, then finally those local-sourced pending are applied to the device's stable collections.
+1. First any remote-sourced pending changes are applied to the device's stable collections, then local-sourced changes are applied to the remote storage, then finally those local-sourced pending are applied to the device's stable collections.

-Remote-sourced changes are applied to the device's stable collections and cleared from the `pending` collection.

 # Occurrence and Frequency

-The following trigger a sync operation in the "desktop" extension:
+The following trigger an automatic sync operation in the "desktop" extension:

 * The browser is first started, and is bound to an FxA account;
 * A change is made locally; or
 * More than 30 seconds have elapsed since the last sync.

-On mobile, the following trigger a sync operation:
+On mobile, the following trigger an automatic sync operation:

 * The application is first started, and is bound to an FxA account;
 * A request to fill (via share sheet or Android's auto-fill API); or